Wildcats End Unprecedented Semester and Look Ahead to Potential Return of Competitions

 - Undergraduate Students

-When it became clear that COVID-19 would drastically alter the landscape of college athletics during the Fall 2020 semester, Daemen College Director of Athletics Traci Murphy didn’t mince words about the resolve of the Wildcats.
+When it became clear that COVID-19 would drastically alter the landscape of college athletics during the Fall 2020 semester, Daemen University Director of Athletics Traci Murphy didn’t mince words about the resolve of the Wildcats.

 “Let me assure you, the Daemen Division of Athletics is not closed.
 We must continue to compete for championships, regardless of what month the competition is in.
-Tough times don’t last, but tough people do,” Murphy wrote in a letter to Wildcat fans and supporters last July, just days after the college announced a postponement of all athletic competitions until after Jan.
+Tough times don’t last, but tough people do,” Murphy wrote in a letter to Wildcat fans and supporters last July, just days after the university announced a postponement of all athletic competitions until after Jan.
 1, 2021.

 True to Murphy’s sentiments, the Division of Athletics has found a way to keep student-athletes active and engaged despite the circumstances.
-Each of the college’s 17 intercollegiate athletic teams underwent a six-week resocialization period, a plan developed by Murphy and Jeff Sage, assistant athletics director for sports medicine and performance, that called for a gradual ascent of athletic activities.
+Each of the university’s 17 intercollegiate athletic teams underwent a six-week resocialization period, a plan developed by Murphy and Jeff Sage, assistant athletics director for sports medicine and performance, that called for a gradual ascent of athletic activities.

 Using guidance from the NCAA as well as state and local government, training was conducted in a way that minimized the potential Covid-19 and also lowered the risk for severe injuries that may have resulted had the return to normal practice and play been quick and hasty.